violetatrium/lede/README.txt

    downloaded for the new hardware type to the cache and commit all the changes for the new hardware in a single commit.

-8. Go to the unum-v2 repository and make any changes required to make the Minim agent function properly for the new hardware type.
+8. Go to the unum-sdk repository and make any changes required to make the Minim agent function properly for the new hardware type.
    Typically here's what you'll need to do:
    - create a symlink for pulling in the approprite crash handler code under